73LIX/ASCHII-ASCII_GENERATOR/README.md

 # ASCHII
 Convert your Text to ASCII Art <br>
-`Currently ASCHII only supports Text.`
+`Currently ASCHII only supports Text to ASCII.`

 # Installation
 ```